equalogic/typeorm-relations-graphql/README.md

 This library is written in TypeScript, so type definitions are included in the box.

-Your project must also install the following as peer dependencies (but you should have them already):
+Your project must also install the following as peer dependencies (you should have them already):

 - [typeorm](https://typeorm.io/)
 - [graphql](https://www.npmjs.com/package/graphql)